jaideng123/jaideng123.github.io/_posts/games/2024-04-01-PokemonGo.md

 **What I've done so far:**

-As a Gameplay Engineer on the Pokémon Go team, I've led the technical design and engineering for 2 of our largest new gameplay features: Pokéstop Showcases & Dynamax Battles, both of which I created initial prototypes for and led a small team of other engineers through the entire production process from pre-production to launch.
+As a Sr. Gameplay Engineer on the Pokémon Go team, I've led the technical design and engineering for 2 of our largest new gameplay features: Pokéstop Showcases & Dynamax Battles, both of which I created initial prototypes for and led a small team of other engineers through the entire production process from pre-production to launch.

 I've also done some smaller projects to enhance the player experience like implementing a new haptics system and tooling to help designers tune UI transitions across the entire game.